Chapter 21 : Let It Grow

 “Remus, I didn’t put on any perfume this morning,” she said with a slight snicker.
 “Wow, that spell must have really knocked the sense out of you.”

-“Not all of it,” he muttered playfully as he snuck his arms around her waist and crashed his lips down upon hers.
+“Not all of it,” he muttered playfully as he snuck his arms around her waist, pulled the white sheets over them, and crashed his lips down upon hers.

 Author’s note: ZOMGREMUSANDMARIANNEREMUSANDMARIANNE!!!!